rhtenhove/beautifulhugo/README.md

 ### Syntax highlighting

 This theme has support for either Hugo's lightning fast Chroma or client side highlighting using `highlight.js`.
-See `exampleSite/config.yaml` on how to configure this.

-See [Hugo docs](https://gohugo.io/getting-started/configuration-markup/#highlight) on how to configure Highlight.
+See [Hugo docs](https://gohugo.io/getting-started/configuration-markup/#highlight) on how to configure Hugo's Highlight.

 ### Staticman support